ncsa/Delta_doc/docs/source/user_guide/services.rst

 Open OnDemand
 -------------------------

-The Delta Open OnDemand portal is now available for use.
-Current supported Interactive apps: Jupyter notebooks.
+The Delta Open OnDemand portal is available for use.
+Current supported Interactive apps: Jupyter Lab, VS Code (Code Server).

 To connect to the Open OnDemand portal, point a browser to https://openondemand.delta.ncsa.illinois.edu/, and use your NCSA username and password with NCSA Duo on the CILogin page.